CNC Milling Process

 Step 1: Finalization of the design

 Finalization of the design is the first step for prototyping with CNC machining.
-As we all know, CNC machines create the parts from the uploaded 3D model that needs to be finalized.
+As we all know, CNC machines create the parts from the uploaded 3D model (or 2D drawing) that needs to be finalized.
 In this step, designers and expert engineers create multiple possible designs without altering the functionality of required parts or products.
 The design includes complete dimensions, tolerances, features, and positioning.
 Once all the designs are ready, expert engineers select the few best designs for further proceeding.

-Step 2: Creation of 3D files
+Step 2: Creation of technical-drawing(3D model or 2D drawing)

 CNC machines work on the 3D file, such as CAD design.
-Therefore, it is necessary to transform the chosen designs into 3D files like DWD and SLDPRT.
+Therefore, it is necessary to transform the chosen designs into 3D files like DWG and SLDPRT.
 All the dimensions, tolerances, features, and aesthetic requirements should be examined and validated according to the needs of the finished product while developing the 3D file.

 Step 3: Identifying the machining processes